 The MCC Alumni Mentor Program

-Student enrollment in the MCC Mentor Program happens in Spring and Fall.
+Student enrollment in the MCC Mentor Program happens in early Fall.
 During open enrollment, eligible students will be invited to submit an application.

 How It Works

 Students provide information about themselves, their experiences (professional, academic, global), and aspirations.
 MCC matches students with alumni volunteers based on career interests and availability.
-To ensure that this is a mutually rewarding relationship, participating students must agree to the following protocols:
+To ensure that this is a mutually rewarding relationship, participating students must agree to the following:

-- A reasonable mentor/mentee relationship consists of 1 to 2 meet-ups or Skype sessions a month.
+- A reasonable mentor/mentee relationship consists of 1 to 2 meet-ups a month.
 Mentors may ask mentees to attend work events, shadow at their office, or accompany them to exclusive events.
 This is at the discretion of the individual mentor.